axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 pair_separator must be a string literal
 -->

-## regexp_search
+## regexp_search {#regexp-search}

-Searches a string and returns the matches of a regular expression.
+Searches a string and returns the matches of a regular expression as a list or a dictionary.
+If there are no matches, the list or dictionary is empty.

 Usage: `regexp_search("<string-to-search>", <regular-expression>)`